winterland1989/stdio/README.md

 + Binary and textual `Parser` and `Builder` for compact bytes.
 + A UTF-8 based text type for text process.
 + A simpler `Handler` for IO, include file and network module.
++ A high performance approximated timer based on timing wheel.

 This package is designed from ground, with two goals: simplicity and performance, join in!